 You will find classic and iconic fall images, but you will also find unique takes on Woodstock in the Autumn by exploring off the beaten path.
 Visit all of the even smaller villages nearby, walk along rivers and find elevated positions to look back on the town.

-You can’t miss Manchester, VT in the South of the state if you’re looking for more special Fall colors.
+You also can’t miss Manchester VT in the south of the state if you’re looking for more special fall colors.
 Manchester is located in the heart of Green Mountain National Forest, which means rolling hills of vibrant Autumnal foliage for miles.